NavinKumar1210/Backend-Dev/SystemDesignFundamentals/Http/Forward_and_Reverse_Proxy/ReverseProxy.md

 # Reverse Proxy :
 * As the name implies, a reverse proxy does the opposite of what a forward proxy does.
-  Forward proxies can hide the identities of clients whereas reverse proxies can hide the identities of servers. eg : Refer Image ForwardandReverseProxy.webp
+  Forward proxies can hide the identities of clients whereas reverse proxies can hide the identities of servers. eg : Refer below image. image credit - DesignGuru

 ## Why Reverse Proxy :